A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

+\end{theorem} Proof is given in Appendix \ref{app:conRate}.
+The difference in convergence rates between MAML and \sysname{} is due to the additional complexity involved in solving a \textit{\biopt{}} optimization problem.
+The convergence analysis of \sysname{} for non-convex functions is challenging and currently unknown.
+Even though most deep learning problems have a non-convex landscape, the algorithms initially developed for convex cases have shown promising empirical results in non-convex cases.
+Under this assumption, we provide an implementation that can be generalized to any deep learning architecture in Algorithm~\ref{alg-RWMAML}.

+In order to corroborate \sysname{}, we aim to study two questions: \textbf{Q1}: Can \sysname{} be successfully applied to problems where task distribution in the training domain is partially shifted from the task distribution in the testing domain? \textbf{Q2}: Instead of learning task weights, can \sysname{} deal with problems where data instances with noisy labels are used during the meta-training stage by learning weights in an instance-level scheme?

-To investigate the capacity of our proposed RW-MAML algorithm, we implemented the following experiments: (1) out-of-distribution (OOD) tasks mixed in with meta-training tasks to evaluate the Task Weighting scheme of RW-MAML, and (2) training samples with corrupted labels to evaluate the Instance Weighting scheme of RW-MAML.
-We performed all the experiments using PyTorch~\citep{NEURIPS2019_9015}, and the code is temporarily available for reviewers\footnote{https://anonymous.4open.science/r/2fedd377-6fa8-4a4c-983c-547dc0cb7b52/}.
-Due to space limitations, we listed synthetic regression experiments and detailed experimental settings for sections 5.1 and 5.2, and more results in the Appendix.
+To answer these questions, we conduct the following experiments: (1) Mix OOD tasks with the meta-training tasks to evaluate the task-level weighting scheme of \sysname{} and (2) corrupt the labels of some training samples to evaluate the instance-level weighting scheme of \sysname{}.
+We follow the classification experiments in \cite{finn2017model} to do few-shot learning to evaluate both the task-level and the instance-level weighting schemes.
+In addition, a synthetic regression experiment is conducted for the task-level weighting scheme as well.
+Due to the space limitation, we list synthetic regression experiments and detailed experimental settings in Appendix \ref{app:addExp}.
+We performed all the experiments using PyTorch, and the code is available at \url{https://bit.ly/3s3gARc}.

-To study robustness of our model regarding the OOD scenario in the task weighting scheme, we separately design supervised learning experiments with regression and classification settings.
-Noisy labels experiments are designed to validate the proposed RW-MAML in the instance weight scheme.